Singaporean Mandarin Database

 SAMPLE SENTENCE

-During the early nineteenth century, the night skies of the Lion City were dark and looming.
-When Raffles landed upon the shores, lamps fuelled by coconut oil was hailed as a new beginning.
-Now the city is brightly lit, the night skies as bright as day in a city that never sleeps.
+In the early 19th century, nights in the Lion City were dark and long.
+With Raffles’ arrival on these shores, lamps fuelled by coconut oil were hailed as a new beginning.
+Today the island is ablaze with electric lights.
+Night is as bright as day in this city that never sleeps.
 (Lianhe Zaobao, 19/5/2019)

 参考资料